-This isn’t actually MY nonna’s recipe, but my son’s nonna’s recipe…of course I tweaked it a bit, which is what I always end up doing!
-Regardless, even if I followed her recipe exactly it would never turn out as good as she makes it!
-Why is that?!
-Maybe when I finally become a nonna everything I make will taste better than everyone else’s!!
+This isn’t actually MY nonna’s recipe, but my son’s nonna’s recipe.
+I tweaked it a bit, which is what I always end up doing…I’m notorious for NOT following recipes.
+Regardless, even if I had followed her recipe, it would never have turned out as good as hers!
+(Why is that?)
+Maybe I’ll figure it out one day when I become a nonna

 (Makes about 3 1/2 cups)

 1/4 cup each finely diced red onion, celery, and carrot

 1/2 tsp. oregano

 3-4 cups of water (depending on desired consistency)

 1/2 cup diced canned tomatoes (San Marzano are the best!)

 1 cup white navy beans (or other bean), drained and rinsed